danielsantil/danielsantil.github.io/content/resume.md

     Remote - Contractor
   </div>
   <div style="display: block; width: 100%; text-align: left; font-weight: bold; font-size: 0.9em; color: gray;">
-  	Full Stack Developer
+  	Full Stack Engineer
   </div>
 </div>

-- Implemented new services to facilitate migration to the company's new internal platform using Go, MySQL, and AWS.
+- Implemented new backend services in Go and MySQL to facilitate the company's migration to a new internal platform, designing RESTful APIs and data models to support the transition while maintaining compatibility with existing systems hosted on AWS, with source code version controlled via GitHub.

-- Maintained existing backend services for the current platform, fixing dozens of bugs and ensuring a smoother and more intuitive creation of out-of-home (OOH) advertising campaigns (Node.js 22, Express, MySQL).
+- Maintained and enhanced existing backend services using Node.js and Express.js with MySQL, resolving dozens of bugs across the platform and improving the reliability of out-of-home (OOH) advertising campaign creation workflows.

-- Developed API services to improve performance in existing systems, reducing inventory and campaign data preview times by 90% (Node.js, Express, MySQL).
+- Built optimized Node.js/Express.js API services with MySQL, reducing inventory and campaign data preview load times by 90% through query optimization and efficient data pipelines.

-- Created scripts to normalize and migrate 50GB+ of public advertising inventory data from multiple vendors and data sources into the company's internal database systems (Python, Bash, MySQL, MongoDB, Go).
+- Engineered data migration scripts using Python, Bash, Go, MySQL, and MongoDB to process and consolidate 50GB+ of public advertising inventory data from multiple external vendors into the company's unified internal database systems.

+- Worked on the migration of a legacy Vue.js/Nuxt.js UI codebase to a new platform built with React, Vite, Zustand for global state management, and Tailwind CSS, deployed on AWS, utilizing Claude and ChatGPT as development aids to accelerate understanding of legacy Vue.js patterns and inform React implementation decisions.

-- Migrated the legacy UI codebase (Vue.js, Nuxt) to a new platform and built UI components in React, enabling planners to create 200+ advertising campaigns per year, manage 2,200+ clients, coordinate with 650+ billboard vendors, oversee 10,000+ inventory units, streamline campaign creation and editing, facilitate inventory data uploads through file imports, and manage client contracts (React 18, Vite, TailwindCSS, GCP).
+- Built modular UI components that empowered campaign planners to manage the full advertising lifecycle — supporting 200+ campaigns per year, 2,200+ clients, 650+ billboard vendors, and 10,000+ inventory units — while streamlining campaign creation and editing, enabling inventory data uploads via file imports, and facilitating client contract management.

 <div>
   <div style="display: inline-block; text-align: right; width: 35%; float: right;">